 Johor records highest number of statutory rape cases in Malaysia in last 7 years: Minister

-KUALA LUMPUR: The Malaysian state of Johor has recorded the highest number of statutory rape cases in the country with 15.73 per cent of the total from 2010 till May this year, said Women, Family and Community Development Minister Rohani Abdul Karim.
+KUALA LUMPUR: The Malaysian state of Johor has recorded the highest number of statutory rape cases in the country at 2089 cases or 15.73 per cent of the total from 2010 till May this year, said Women, Family and Community Development Minister Rohani Abdul Karim.

-According to Malaysian law individuals aged 15 or younger are not legally able to consent to sexual activity, and such activity may result in prosecution.
+According to Malaysia's statutory rape law, individuals aged 15 or younger are not legally able to consent to sexual activity, and such activity may result in prosecution.

 Speaking in parliament on Thursday (Jul 27), the minister also said the highest number of incest cases were found in the state of Sabah with 263 cases reported over the same period.
 This was 14.64 per cent of the total number of cases.